 5.2.3.3.1.
-AAMVA, on behalf of FMCSA, develops, provides and maintains the minimum national standards through its CDL Test System model, standards and resources IAW the CFR and the Commercial Motor Vehicle Safety Act of 1986.
+AAMVA, on behalf of FMCSA, develops, provides and maintains the minimum national standards through its CDL Test System model, standards and resources IAW the Code of Federal Regulations (CFR) and the Commercial Motor Vehicle Safety Act of 1986.